 In Loving Memory of John Perry

-John Perry, one of the most influential piano pedagogues of the 20th and 21st centuries, has passed away this morning, leaving behind a legacy that will resonate throughout concert halls and conservatories for generations.
-A master teacher, performer, and mentor, Perry’s career spanned decades of excellence at institutions such as the Colburn School, Oberlin Conservatory, the Glenn Gould School, Banff, the Univeristy of Texas at Austin and the University of Southern California.
-His students, some of whom have become internationally acclaimed artists, were shaped not only by his technical brilliance but by his deep musical insight and boundless generosity.
+John Perry, one of the most important and influential piano pedagogues, pianists and most importantly, musicians of the 20th and 21st centuries, has passed away this morning, leaving behind a legacy that will resonate throughout concert halls and conservatories for generations.
+A master teacher, performer, and mentor, Perry’s career spanned decades of excellence at institutions such as Rice University, Colburn School, Oberlin Conservatory, the Glenn Gould School, Banff, the Glenn Gould School, the Univeristy of Texas at Austin, Rutgers University and the University of Southern California.
+His students, some of whom have become internationally acclaimed artists, were shaped not only by his technical superiority, sense of sound and space, but by his very deep musical insight and boundless energy and generosity.

-To his close friend, student and fellow colleague pianist Dickran Atamian, John was a beacon of wisdom and camaraderie.
+To his close friend, disciple and fellow colleague pianist Dickran Atamian, John was a beacon of wisdom and camaraderie.
 Their friendship was rooted in mutual respect and a shared devotion to the art of the piano.
-Dickran remembers John not only as a musical giant but as a man of humor, humility, and profound kindness.
-His absence will be deeply felt, but his teachings and spirit will continue to inspire.
+Dickran remembers John not only as a musical father and giant but as a man of humor, humility, and profound kindness.
+His absence will be deeply felt, but his teachings, recordings and spirit will continue to inspire.

 A Personal Farewell to My Friend, John Perry